MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

-It should change the perspective to *Network Analyzer* and immediately start capturing.
+It should change the view to *Network Analyzer* and immediately start capturing.
 See Figure 7‑4.
 <div align="center">
   <img src="./images/capturing_on_Light.png">
 </div>